Cincinnati, OH Zoning

 Quirks & notes

-• Hillside Overlay District affects a very large share of Cincinnati's residential land given the city's dramatic topography; not a rare exception but a common condition throughout much of the city.
+• Hillside Overlay (HS / Ch.
+1433) affects a substantial share of Cincinnati's residential land given the city's dramatic topography — not a rare exception but a common condition throughout much of the city.
+Combines slope-stability, erosion, grading, and drainage controls with Zoning Hearing Examiner review (Three-Month IDC sub-type also available). — [c§Ch.
+1433 (Wayback CDX confirms _CH1433HIOVDI, _S1433-15APRE, _S1433-19BADERE, _S1433-21AP, _S1433-23HIDEST)]

 Formulas